bostdiek/PythonTutorial/README.md

  * Packages are updated with
   * ```conda update package-name```

-To see this in action, we will check if there are any needed updates some of the SciPy packages.
+To see this in action, we will check if there are any needed updates to some of the SciPy packages.
 Type into the command line ```conda update scipy numpy pandas``` If any of the packages need to be updated, enter 'y'.

 Lastly, before we get started with coding, install the jupyter notebook extensions with:
 ```